HiPhish/info.vim/README.rst

        nmap <buffer> gm <Plug>(InfoMenu) endif

-You can follow a cross-reference using the `:Follow` command.
-You can remap it to something more convenient:
+You can follow a cross-reference using the `:InfoFollow` command.
+You can remap the prompt to something more convenient:

 .. code-block:: vim

    " Only apply the mapping to generated buffers if &buftype =~? 'nofile'
-       nmap <buffer> gm <Plug>(InfoMenu) endif
+       nmap <buffer> gf <Plug>(InfoFollow) endif